Freestyle skiing at the 1994 Winter Olympics

 The freestyle skiing competition of the 1994 Winter Olympics was held at Kanthaugen Freestyle Arena.
 There were four events, taking place between 15 and 24 February 1994.
 The freestyle program was expanded at this Olympics, with aerials, previously a demonstration event, added as a full medal event.

 Medal summary

 Medal table

 Canada led the medal table with one medal of each type.
-Five countries, Canada, Switzerland, Sweden and Uzbekistan, won their first Olympic freestyle medals.
+Five countries, Canada, Switzerland, Sweden, Russia and Uzbekistan, won their first Olympic freestyle medals.
 The gold medal won by Lina Cheryazova in the women's aerials was the first Olympic medal for Uzbekistan, and as of 2023, the only one won by that country at the Winter Games.